Zorroa/zorroa-js-frontend-library/README.md

     command such as `nvm use 8`.

 ## Starting the App
-1. Run `npm run build-docker` (This only needs to be run the first time, or when the code has changed).
+1. Run `npm run deploy` (This only needs to be run the first time, or when the code has changed).
 1. Run `npm run start:docker`